 If you have a room that’s lacking Christmas cheer, add a poinsettia or two!
 These pretty plants come in many sizes and colors, and can be picked up for less than $5!
 (Allergies?
 Opt for faux!)
 Here are some more Christmas flowers and plants to keep spirits bright.

 String lots of lights

 Want to know a secret?
 The easiest way to turn a plain room into a cozy space is with strings of twinkle lights.
 Don’t save ’em just for the tree.
 String your favorites over windows and doors, on mantels and through tablescapes.
 You can even find battery-operated versions ($16) to conserve power.
-Add lights to your cookie tree, too!
+Find more holiday door decorations, and don’t forget to add lights to your cookie tree, too!

 Channel your inner Elvis with this theme.
 Replace the traditional warm hues with cool blues and silver.
 Try it with the ornaments on your tree, garland and even colored lights.

 Also check out these stunning nativity sets to celebrate the season.